Image

 Localized employment contracts

 When you hire an employer through an EOR, the EOR becomes the legal employer of that employee.
-They take on all legal and tax responsibilities of said employee, including creating compliant contracts, correct employee classification, termination processes, and more, as per local labor laws
+They take on all legal and tax responsibilities of said employee, including creating compliant contracts, correct employee classification, termination processes, and more, as per local labor laws.

 An HR manager or a CEO must be able to quickly manage localized contracts for all types of population, regardless of their status.
 If a company wants to develop its activity in another country, it must be able to access the local contract in a few clicks, respecting the regulations in force and be able to pay for services in the local currency.

-Julien Couderc, Country Leader and Head of Expansion (France), Deel
+Country Leader and Head of Expansion (France)

 Local employment laws vary by country and will dictate how you structure your contracts, who you can hire, their legal entitlements, and the type of work they can do.
 In some countries, laws vary by state or jurisdiction.
 You can use Deel’s Global Employment Comparison Tool to compare local laws, benefits, holidays, minimum wages, and employee onboarding times across 80+ countries.